luzlloveras/abap-oo-design-patterns/README.md

 ## Usage Snippets

-Short usage examples are provided to show how the flow is consumed from ABAP code.
+Short usage examples show how the approval flow is consumed from ABAP code.

-See:
+The snippets demonstrate instantiation of the approval flow, execution of validations, and handling of success and error results.
+They are located in the `docs/usage_snippets.abap` file.